szelongq/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd employee in the employee book.
 * `find Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

-### Add number of leaves for an employee : `addLeaves`
+### Add number of leaves for an employee : `addLeaveBalance`

-Adds the specified number of days to the current leave quota (number of days of leave left) of a chosen employee.
+Adds the specified number of leaves to the current leave balance (number of days of leave left) of a chosen employee.

-Format: `addLeaves INDEX NO_OF_DAYS`
+Format: `addLeaveBalance INDEX l/LEAVES`

 * Adds the specified number to the number of leaves of the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
-* The number of days **must be a positive integer** 1, 2, 3, …
+* The number of leaves **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `addLeaves 3 4` adds 4 days of leave to the 3rd employee in the employee book.
+* `list` followed by `addLeaveBalance 3 l/4` adds 4 days of leave to the 3rd employee in the employee book.
-* `find Sam` followed by `addLeaves 1 1` adds 1 day of leave to the 1st employee in the results of the `find` command.
+* `find Sam` followed by `addLeaveBalance 1 l/1` adds 1 day of leave to the 1st employee in the results of the `find` command.

-### Remove number of leaves for an employee : `removeLeaves`
+### Subtract number of leaves for an employee : `subtractLeaveBalance`

-Removes the specified number of days from the current leave quota (number of days of leave left) of a chosen employee.
+Subtracts the specified number of leaves from the current leave balance (number of days of leave left) of a chosen employee.

-Format: `removeLeaves INDEX NO_OF_DAYS`
+Format: `subtractLeaveBalance INDEX l/LEAVES`

-* Removes the specified number from the number of leaves of the employee at the specified `INDEX`.
+* Subtracts the specified number from the number of leaves of the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
-* The number of days **must be a positive integer** 1, 2, 3, …
+* The number of leaves **must be a positive integer** 1, 2, 3, …
+* The number of leaves to be removed **cannot be greater than the amount of leaves in the employee's leave balance.**

 Examples:
-* `list` followed by `removeLeaves 2 1` removes 1 day of leave from the 2nd employee in the employee book.
+* `list` followed by `subtractLeaveBalance 2 l/1` removes 1 day of leave from the 2nd employee in the employee book.
-* `find Anthony` followed by `removeLeaves 4 2` removes 2 days of leave from the 4th employee in the results of the `find` command.
+* `find Anthony` followed by `subtractLeaveBalance 4 l/2` removes 2 days of leave from the 4th employee in the results of the `find` command.

+### Assign a leave with a date to an employee : `assignLeave`

+Assigns a leave that is associated with a date to a chosen employee.

+Format: `assignLeave INDEX d/DATE`

+* Assigns a leave to the employee at the specified `INDEX`, while subtracting 1 leave from the employee's leave balance.
+* The employee must have **at least 1 leave** in their leave balance.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, …
+* The date **must be valid** and of the form **YYYY-MM-DD**.

+Examples:
+* `list` followed by `assignLeave 2 d/2021-11-10` assigns a leave with the date 10th November 2021 to the 2nd employee in the employee book.
+* `find Anthony` followed by `assignLeave 1 d/2021-01-08` assigns a leave with the date 8th January 2021 to the 1st employee in the results of the `find` command.

+### Add number of hours worked/overtime to an employee : `addHoursWorked`

+Adds the specified number of hours worked or overtime to a chosen employee.

+Format: `addHoursWorked INDEX [hw/HOURS_WORKED] [o/OVERTIME]`

+* At least one field (HOURS_WORKED or OVERTIME) should be specified.
+* Adds the specified number of hours worked/overtime to the employee at the specified `INDEX`.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, …
+* The number of hours worked/overtime **must be a positive integer** 1, 2, 3, …

+Examples:
+* `list` followed by `addHoursWorked 5 hw/5 o/5` adds 5 hours worked and 5 hours of overtime to the 5th employee in the employee book.
+* `find Sam` followed by `addHoursWorked 2 o/5` adds 5 hours of overtime to the 2nd employee in the results of the `find` command.

+### Remove number of hours worked/overtime from an employee : `removeHoursWorked`

+Removes the specified number of hours worked or overtime from a chosen employee.

+Format: `removeHoursWorked INDEX [hw/HOURS_WORKED] [o/OVERTIME]`

+* At least one field (HOURS_WORKED or OVERTIME) should be specified.
+* Removes the specified number of hours worked/overtime from the employee at the specified `INDEX`.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, …
+* The number of hours worked/overtime **must be a positive integer** 1, 2, 3, …
+* The number of hours worked/overtime to be removed **cannot be greater than the employee's current number of hours worked/overtime.**

+Examples:
+* `list` followed by `removeHoursWorked 2 hw/5 o/3` removes 5 hours worked and 3 hours of overtime from the 2nd employee in the employee book.
+* `find Sam` followed by `removeHoursWorked 1 o/2` removes 2 hours of overtime from the 1st employee in the results of the `find` command.

 ### Clearing all entries : `clear`